blaze/blaze.github.io-source/content/articles/2015/10/distributed-ad-hoc.md

 -------------------

-For ad-hoc computations we often want the fine-grained control that a simple `.submit(func, *args)` function provides.
-Ad-hoc computations often have various function calls that depend on each other in various strange ways; they don't fit a particular model or framework.
+For ad-hoc computations we often want the fine-grained control that a simple and efficient `executor.submit(func, *args)` function provides.
+Ad-hoc computations often have various function calls that depend on each other in strange ways; they don't fit a particular model or framework.

-We don't need this fine-grained control if we're just parsing JSON and loading it into a database.
-In this case bulk operations like `map` and `reduce` provided by MapReduce or Spark are often sufficient.
+We don't need this fine-grained control for typical embarrassingly parallel work, like parsing JSON and loading it into a database.
+In these typical cases the bulk operations like `map` and `reduce` provided by MapReduce or Spark fit well.

-However when our computations aren't straightforward and they don't fit nicely into a framework then we're stuck performing `groupby` and `join` gymnastics over strange key naming schemes to coerce our problem into the MapReduce or Spark programming model.
-If we're not operating at the peta-byte scale then these programming models might be overkill.
+However when computations aren't straightforward and don't fit nicely into a framework then we're stuck performing `groupby` and `join` gymnastics over strange key naming schemes to coerce our problem into the MapReduce or Spark programming models.
+If we're not operating at the petabyte scale then these programming models might be overkill.

 The `.submit` function has an overhead of about a millisecond per call (not counting network latency).
 This might be crippling at the petabyte scale, but